torrayne/formailer/README.md

 ```

 ### Forms
-Each form will need the following vars: `_TO`, `_FROM`, and `Subject`. `_REDIRECT` is the location you want the user to go to after submitting the form.
+Each form will need the following vars: `_TO`, `_FROM`, and `SUBJECT`. `_REDIRECT` is the location you want the user to go to after submitting the form.
 This is unnecessary for forms submitted with AJAX.
 ```env
 FORM_FORMNAME_TO=
 FORM_FORMNAME_FROM="Name" <email@domail.com>